Macro Calculator

 Calorie Requirements Per Day

-The number of calories an individual must consume daily is determined primarily by height, weight, age, level of physical activity, and whether the individual wishes to maintain, lose, or gain weight.
+The exact number of calories an individual needs to consume daily depends on several key factors: height, weight, age, physical activity level, and overarching fitness goals (whether you want to maintain, lose, or gain weight).

-The Katch-McArdle Formula computes RDEE while accounting for lean body mass.
-The Katch-McArdle Formula may be more accurate for slimmer people who know their body fat percentage.
+Alternatively, the Katch-McArdle Formula calculates RDEE by factoring in your lean body mass.
+This formula is generally more accurate for leaner individuals who already know their exact body fat percentage.

-The calculator’s results are an assessment based on standards and guidelines supplied by various organizations, including the American Dietetic Association (ADA), Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and others.
+The estimates provided by this calculator are rigorously based on scientifically backed standards and dietary guidelines established by leading health organizations, including the American Dietetic Association (ADA), the Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).